seatable/seatable-admin-docs/docs/installation-rework/advanced/additional_subdomains.md

 Restart all docker containers with the following command to enforce this new setting.

-!!! danger "all Containers have to be restarted"
+!!! danger "All containers have to be restarted"

-    It is not sufficient to restart only the n8n container.
-The caddy container has to be restarted to.
-Docker compose will not detect any change of the caddy.yml, therefore we recommend to stop and restart all containers.
+    It is not sufficient to restart only the container that should use a separate domain.
+The caddy container has to be restarted to. `docker compose` will not detect any change of the caddy.yml, therefore we recommend to stop and restart all containers with these commands.

     ```bash
     cd /opt/seatable-compose && \